Why Are My Construction Bids Are So Far Apart?

 When you begin the process of building a home, you have likely met with an architect, feasibility engineer, builder(s), and other resources to help you create the luxury custom home you desire.
 In the quest to find the best resources and materials, you may begin the process of bidding out the project.
-This can be an extremely confusing and misleading process if not approached methodically.
+Construction bids can be an extremely confusing and misleading process – if not approached methodically.
 In a lot of cases, client ask, “Why are my bids so far apart?”
 If your bids are more than 5-8% apart, you should immediately know that there is a problem.
-In this article, we discuss the bid process and common (and often costly) mistakes that are made.
+In this article, we discuss the construction bid process and common (and often costly) mistakes that are made.
 More importantly, we help you understand ways to avoid the confusion and begin a custom home building experience you can actually enjoy.

-Just as you want to build a house on a good foundation, you want to have a good foundation for your overall specification, bidding, and selection process.
+Just as you want to build a house on a good foundation, you want to have a good foundation for your overall specification, construction bidding, and selections process.
 The fact is, if this critical part of the process is flawed, the ripple effect is most likely going to be costly and full of surprises.
 We have found the most logical way to begin the process is with a very detailed set of specifications.
 What exactly does this mean?
 It means that every line item, every window, every cabinet, every fixture has a correlated level of quality and finish.
 Your bid process should require all builders to adhere to the specifications outlined and minimize “allowances”.
 Allowances, when used as the primary means for price estimating, can often leave a lot more questions than answers and interpretation versus selection.
 Allowances also make it challenging to ensure that you are comparing apples to apples and may create a wide variance of quality, from one bid to the next.
 One builder may use realistic allowances that align with the overall scope of a project while another builder may low-ball allowances with products that are substantially different in overall quality and design, relative to the project.

 Recently, we received a bid for a project that was derived from a template that the architect had provided.
 While this can be a good start for conceptualizing desired selections, it falls far short of ensuring that bids will be apples to apples.
-In the majority of cases, a template or loose set of specifications leads to a lot of apples to oranges comparisons – which ultimately leads to bids that vary widely in cost.
+In the majority of cases, a template or loose set of specifications leads to a lot of apples to oranges comparisons – which ultimately leads to construction bids that vary widely in cost.
 We highly recommend that you have a primary point of contact (typically a builder or architect) to help you develop clear specifications and that you require all builders to adhere to the specifications provided.
 This process often includes several meetings to review the exact products, quality, and materials you are selecting and how they integrate with your overall expectations and visions for the design of the project.

 Not All Materials Are the Same